gratus00/Covstream/README.md

 `Covstream` is a Lean-backed Rust library for fixed-dimension streaming covariance and Ledoit-Wolf shrinkage over `f64`.

-It is aimed at quant research, portfolio analytics, telemetry analytics, and other systems that need to keep a covariance estimate hot in memory as new aligned vectors arrive.
+It is aimed at portfolio analytics, telemetry analytics, numerical experiments, and other systems that need to keep a covariance estimate hot in memory as new aligned vectors arrive.

 Use it when you want to: